-The National Gallery's most recent high-profile acquisition is Titian's Diana and Callisto.
-Amenities include an espresso bar, cafe and more formal dining rooms.
+One of the National Gallery's most recent high-profile acquisition is Titian's Diana and Callisto.
+Amenities include an espresso bar, Muriel's Kitchen cafe and the recently opened restaurant, Ochre.

 Where?
 The National Gallery, Trafalgar Square, Central London WC2N 5DN.
 Tubes: Piccadilly, Leicester Square and Charing Cross.